Can You Record at School Without Permission? What Students & Teachers Need to Know (2026)

-Can I Record Videos at School Without Permission?
-A 2024 Guide for Teachers & Students
+Can You Record at School Without Permission?

 Generally, teachers can record classes for student support and educational purposes without any legal issues.
 Some reasons you might do this include supporting an absent student, allowing students to review material, or allowing classwork to continue at home.
 (SCLS of California) Recordings should be for a limited period, and teachers should have a clear reason for taking the video.

 Schools have to take “reasonable steps to protect student privacy” according to FERPA - this means that videos should not be accessible to third parties and should obscure any personal information about the students if possible.
-(FAQs on Videos under FERPA) Additionally, it's still best practice to ask students and parents for permission before recording anything in your class.
+(FAQs on Videos under FERPA).
+Additionally, it's still best practice to ask students and parents for permission before recording anything in your class.

 Some tips on recording in the classroom as a teacher: